Gradient-free optimization via integration: Results on gradient descent with smooth approximations

-In the toy countexample the left hand side is equal to $\exp(-1)$ while the right hand side is equal to $1$.
-The condition precludes the existence of sets $A\ni x^{*}$ such that for some $c>0$ for all $x\in A$ we have $l(x)\geq l(x^{*})+c$ and $\int_{A}\pi_{x^*,\gamma}(x){\mathrm d}x\rightarrow_{\gamma\downarrow0}1$.\\ \end{example} Epi-convergence of $\crl{f_n:\R^d\to\R, \ n\in \mathbb{N}}$ to $f$ is a suitable and flexible form of convergence ensuring that smoothing techniques combined with exact optimisation achieve their goal.
-Ensuring this property is a natural prerequisite to the justification of the recursion \eqref{eq:non-homogeneous-gradient-descent} to optimise $f$.
-However it must be noted that convergence in this framework differs from what is usually understood as convergence; weaker forms of the set limit $\lim_n\crl{\argmin f_n}=\argmin f$ can be obtained, depending on the strength of the assumptions.
-The following result, due to \cite[Theorem 4.7]{Ermoliev1995}, exemplifies what one may hope to be able to deduce.
-Assume that $\crl{f_n:\R^d\to\R, \ f_n\in C^1(\R^d), \ n\in \mathbb{N}}$ epi-converges (properly defined in Def. \ref{def-epilimits-1}) to $f$, then
+In this counterexample the left hand side is equal to $\exp(-1)$ while the right hand side is equal to $1$. \end{example}

+Epi-convergence of $\crl{f_n:\R^d\to\R, \ n\in \mathbb{N}}$ to $f$ (properly defined in \cref{def-epilimits-1}) is a suitable and flexible form of convergence to establish when smoothing techniques combined with exact optimisation achieve their goal.
+Ensuring this property is a natural prerequisite to the justification of the recursion \eqref{eq:non-homogeneous-gradient-descent} to optimise $f$; essentials of Epi-convergence are covered in Subsection~\ref{subsec:epi-cv-cv-minimisation} where we also provide a first consequence, Theorem~\ref{thm:argmins-inclusion}, a weaker form of the set limit $\mathrm{Lim}_n\crl{\argmin f_n}=\argmin f$.